abhaanisha/Head-Gesture-Recognition-System/report.md

 ---
 ## 12. References

 [1] Gouwanda, D., & Senanayake, S. A. (2011).
-Identifying gait asymmetry using gyroscopes—A cross-correlation and Normalized Symmetry Index approach. *Journal of Biomechanics*, 44(5), 972–978.
+Identifying gait asymmetry using gyroscopes — A cross-correlation and Normalized Symmetry Index approach. *Journal of Biomechanics*, 44(5), 972–978.

 [2] Ortega-Anderez, D., Lotfi, A., Langensiepen, C., & Appiah, K. (2019).
 A multi-level refinement approach towards the classification of quotidian activities using accelerometer data. *Journal of Ambient Intelligence and Humanized Computing*, 10(11), 4319–4330.

+> *Note: AI tools (LLMs) were used for debugging assistance during development.*

 ---